Kirton, Lincolnshire

-Kirton or Kirton in Holland is an English village and civil parish in the Borough of Boston, Lincolnshire.
+Kirton or Kirton in Holland is a historic market town and civil parish in the Borough of Boston, Lincolnshire, England.
 The population of the civil parish at the 2011 census was 5,371.

 History

 The Domesday Book of 1086 terms the village Cherchetune.
 It then had 52 households, with 30 freemen and 16 smallholders, 12 ploughlands, 10 plough teams, a meadow of 60 acre, a church and two salt houses.
 In 1066 lordship of the manor was held by Earl Ralph.
 It had passed to Count Alan of Brittany by 1086.

 Before the local-government changes of the late 20th century, the parish came under Boston Rural District in the Parts of Holland – one of three divisions or parts of the historic county of Lincolnshire, which the Local Government Act of 1888 made a county in itself in most respects.

 The 1885 Kelly's Directory recorded a Kirton railway station on the Great Northern Railway line between Boston and Spalding line.
 The station closed in 1961.

 There existed in the 19th century Congregational and Wesleyan chapels and almshouses for four poor women.
-The village market was disused.
+The towns market was disused.
 A Gas Consumers' Company Ltd formed in 1865.
 The main landowners were the Mercers' Company, Sir Thomas Whichcote DL, E. R. C. Cust DL, the Very Rev. Arthur Percival Purey-Cust DD, and Samuel Smeeton, whose residence was the "modern white building" of D'Eyncourt Hall.
 The crops grown in the 8962 acre parish were wheat, beans and potatoes.
 There was a "large quantity of pasture land" and 676 acre of marsh land.
 The 1881 the ecclesiastical parish population was 2,011, that of the civil parish, 2,580.
 Kirton in Holland Town Hall was opened in August 1912.